Aldori15/azerothcore-eluna-accountwide/README.md

 ### Taxi Paths / Flight Paths
 IMPORTANT!!!!
-This script will require my fork of `mod-eluna` found [here](https://github.com/Aldori15/mod-eluna).
-I had to add new C++ methods to Eluna to expose the taxi node data.
-I submitted a pull request to Acore's main Eluna repo, so you could alternatively use that with at least [this commit](https://github.com/azerothcore/mod-eluna/commit/bcfe631307cda63514492366f659549ecf050854).
+This script will require my fork of `mod-ale` found [here](https://github.com/Aldori15/mod-ale).
+I had to add new C++ methods to ALE to expose the taxi node data.
+I submitted a pull request to Acore's main ALE repo, so you could alternatively use that with at least [this commit](https://github.com/azerothcore/mod-ale/commit/bcfe631307cda63514492366f659549ecf050854).

 This script will synchronize learned flight paths across all characters on your account that are within the same faction.